JoeyBest/data-analytics-power-bi-report124/README.md

 #### The map should now display the profits gauge when you hover over one of the stores.
 <img width="1109" alt="Screenshot 2024-02-20 at 12 10 17 am" src="https://github.com/JoeyBest/data-analytics-power-bi-report124/assets/149332225/510d52c2-a86e-4693-b1c8-fdc7dd3f1d08">

-## Milestone 9
+## Milestone 9: Cross-Filtering and Navigation
-### Task 1
+### Fixing Cross-Filtering
-#### Here we need to use the 'Edit Interactions' button in the ribbon from the Format Tab.

 ### Executive Summary Page:
-1. Select the Product Category bar chart and then edit interactions to select 'None' on the card visuals and KPIs
+1. Select the Product Category bar chart and then 'Edit Interactions' (in the ribbon of the Format Tab) to select 'None' on the card visuals and KPIs
 <img width="72" alt="Screenshot 2024-02-20 at 2 27 31 am" src="https://github.com/JoeyBest/data-analytics-power-bi-report124/assets/149332225/518ec5ca-ba33-45f3-a63f-89339ffce892"><img width="25" alt="Screenshot 2024-02-20 at 2 28 07 am" src="https://github.com/JoeyBest/data-analytics-power-bi-report124/assets/149332225/f8a67340-d742-46ab-ba36-2b7dffa3295c">
 2. Do the same for the Top 10 Products table
+3. Follow the same procedure for all charts in this milestone, but pay attention to which visual interaction should be fixed.

 ### Customer Detail Page
 1. Top 20 Customers table - select 'None' on all visials